airbnb/streamalert/docs/source/testing.rst

                                                              An empty list implies this record should not trigger any alerts ``classify_only``          ``boolean``             No        Whether or not the test record should go through the rule processing engine.
                                                              If set to ``true``, this record will only be tested for valid classification
+``publisher_tests``        ``dict``                No        This is a dict of tests to run against the Alert's published representation.
+                                                             The keys of the dict are output descriptors.
+The values of the dict should be arrays of individual tests.
+Publisher tests use jmespath to extract values from the final publication dictionary for testing.
+At least one rule should be triggered, or publisher tests will do nothing.
 =========================  ======================  ========  ===========

 For more examples, see the provided default rule tests in ``tests/integration/rules``